jwplayer/ott-web-app/docs/features/user-watchlists.md

 The player

-- The player automatically resumes from the previous drop off poin
+- The player automatically resumes from the previous drop off point

 ## Storage